hunterchen7/HumanBenchmarkBot/README.md

  Everything else is either a work in progress or I haven't started.
  Why did I make this?
 I was bored and thought this would be something fun to do.
- It's entirely pointless and meaningless but I thought it'd be a bit of a challenge and it would be fun so here I am..
+ It's entirely meaningless to try and get higher scores, but I thought it'd be a bit of a fun challenge so here I am..

  To use, run the scripts when you're on the respective tests, I suppose I could even automate the entire thing at some point as well...

+ Almost all of them are just infinite loops so you'll have to ctrl+alt+del and move your cursor to the edge of your screen to trigger the pyautogui fail safe in order to stop some of them.
+Others, you will have enough time to close the program.
+The Aim Trainer WILL probably open new tabs because the new tab button is similar enough to the target.

  Here's how the working stuff currently works:
  - Chimp test: looks for the boxes with numbers on screen with the screen_search library and stores their locations in an array, pyautogui then clicks the locations in order.